Categories

 • A screw topped plastic bottle of shampoo.
 I use a 50 ml plastic screw-topped tube.
 I’ve taken trips of a month or more and never managed to use up all this shampoo.
 Older I get, the less hair that needs washing!

 • A flannel, though half of one will do.
 Always give this a good wringing out before packing away.
-In actuality I seldom use a flannel so this is an item that could be omitted.
+In actuality I seldom use a flannel, so this is an item that could be omitted.
 I mainly use mine for scrubbing stains on clothing.
-My old cotton flannel seems to have survived the decades, but you might like to consider the more recent microfibre face cloths if you are creating your own kit.
+My old cotton flannel seems to have survived the decades, but you might like to consider the more recent microfibre face cloths if you are creating your own new kit.

 • A disposable razor or two, depending on the length of the trip.
 I have a beard these days but still pack a couple of razors to keep the stubble down on my neck and throat.